microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Coach/Solution-01.md

 1. Navigate to the `Resources` directory.

+1. In the `docker-compose.yaml` file, update the password for the SQL Server & the connection string for the database in the web app.

 1. Run the following command to build & run the application & database.

     ```shell